 #1.
 Bob Revolution Pro Jogging Stroller (best overall)

 BOB’s Revolution Pro offers a swiveling and locking front wheel, as well as both hand brakes and a wrist strap, making it an ideal and extremely safe jogging stroller.
 Unlike many jogging strollers, this stroller is safe for babies aged 8 weeks and older – without a car seat.

 The good: BOB’s Revolution Pro has state-of-the-art suspension and can be used for babies from two months (8 weeks) up to 70 lbs – probably the widest age gap of any jogging stroller.

 The not-so-good: This stroller isn’t machine washable, and to use it with a car seat, you’ll need to purchase an adapter separately.
-Also, BOB recommends waiting until babies are 8 months old for “running, jogging, or off-road use.”
+Also, the BOB Strollers company recommends waiting until babies are 8 months old for “running, jogging, or off-road use.”

 The best: The BOB Revolution Pro offers nine handlebar positions, offering a perfect fit for both tall and short parents.
 Plus, in addition to its hand and foot brakes, the stroller offers a parking brake.

 Is it for you?
 If you’re a serious jogger looking for a top-end jogging stroller, or you or your partner are tall or short, this is the jogging stroller for you.Click here to see today's price for the Bob Revolution Pro on Amazon

 Thule’s Urban Glide 2 is a quality jogging stroller offering important safety features and offering the option of attaching a bassinet or car seat.